 - Medicare Card

-International student must bring:
+International students at USC Sunshine Coast must bring:

 - You cannot get flu from the vaccine—it does not contain any live viruses.
 If you get sick after you receive a flu injection it is likely you had already been exposed to the virus prior to the vaccination.